sofiacartaxo/projects/README.md

 The first part of the project contains the following points:

 1. Read the Datasets
-2.Statitics of the data
+2. Statitics of the data
-3.Pre Processing the data
+3. Pre Processing the data
-4.Data Understanding
+4. Data Understanding

 The second part of the project contains the points:

-1.Data Understanding
+1. Data Understanding
-2.Feature Engineering
+2. Feature Engineering
-3.Logistic Regression
+3. Logistic Regression